term7/RaspberryPi-USB-Privacy-Gadget/README.md

 </p>

 Make sure all boxes for pre-configured DNS providers are unchecked!
 Further, delete all Upstream DNS Servers.
-Then enter the local address of your *unbound* installation as your only Custom DNS Server:<br>
+Then enter the local address of your *unbound* installation as your only Custom DNS Server and tick the box that says *Use DNSSEC*:<br>
-`127.0.0.1#9053`
+`127.0.0.1#5335`

 Since you are already in *Settings*, you can also change in *API / Web Interface* the appearance of the web interface if you like, i.e. to *Star Trek LCARS theme (dark)*: